 - Wide, smooth carapace (shell) that is olive or brown in color

-- Named for green skin
+- Named for their green skin

-- Small head is non-retractable
+- Their small head is non-retractable

 - Coastal waters from Alaska to Chile

 - There is also an Atlantic green turtle on the east coast of North America and off the coast of Europe

 - Green sea turtles make long migrations from feeding grounds to nesting grounds, normally sandy beaches

 - Mating occurs every 2-4 years, with wide fluctuations in yearly numbers of nesting females